learn-co-curriculum/phase-5-portfolio-project/README.md

 **Day 1 - Initial Project Pitches**

 This is when you get to pitch whatever pie in the sky things you want.
 We’re not yet worried about what your MVP is or whether your idea is practical - just come up with ideas.
 You won’t be starting on your project until Day 3, so think of this as your research and development phase.
 Learn Auth, learn Redux, learn how to use complex APIs and libraries.
-Your TCFs will give you an idea of what is and isn’t practical, and some guidance on the technologies you’re looking at.
+Your SECs will give you an idea of what is and isn’t practical, and some guidance on the technologies you’re looking at.

 **Day 3 - Project Proposals**

-You will have your project ready to pitch to a panel including a lead and your TCFs.
+You will have your project ready to pitch to a panel including a lead and your SECs.
 You’ll have the models drawn out, a sketched out version of what your frontend will look like, and evidence that you’re able to use the APIs and libraries that you’re going to implement.
 You’ll also have a proposal for what your MVP will look like.
 You’re expected to have the MVP complete a week from this day.
 Together you and your instructors will determine the best project to move forward with.

 **Day 5 - Postmortem**